ipwnosx/docs-1/content/rancher/v2.x/en/api/api-tokens/_index.md

 ### Setting TTL on Kubeconfig Tokens
-_**Available as of v2.4.6**_

-Starting Rancher v2.4.6, admins can set a global TTL on Kubeconfig tokens.
+Admins can set a global TTL on Kubeconfig tokens.
 Once the token expires the kubectl command will require the user to authenticate to Rancher.

 1. Disable the kubeconfig-generate-token setting in the Rancher API view at `https://<Rancher-Server-IP/v3/settings/kubeconfig-generate-token`.
 This setting instructs Rancher to no longer automatically generate a token when a user clicks on download a kubeconfig file.
 The kubeconfig file will now provide a command to login to Rancher.